rounakkm/BPE-tokenizer/README.md

 - Saves vocabulary in `vocab.json`
 - Encodes and decodes example strings
 - Prints output and saves logs to `output.txt`

 ---

+## Libraries
+  - `json` – For saving and loading vocabulary in a human-readable format
+  - `pickle` – Optional: for efficient serialization of tokens and vocab
+  - `collections` – For counting token pairs (frequency map)

+---